Gyeonggi Provincial Office of Education

 The Gyeonggi Provincial Office of Education is the office of education for Gyeonggi Province, South Korea.
-The current superintendent is Lee Jae-jeong.
+The current superintendent is Yim Tae-hee.
 It was established in 1956.

 Superintendent

-The current superintendent is Lee Jae-jeong.
-He took office in 2018 August.
+The current superintendent is Yim Tae-hee.
+He took office in 2022 July.

 Private School Purchase Programs

 The department had a program where private schools in financial distress are bought by the department, with the schools becoming public after changes in administration.
 The department bought 9 such kindergartens in August 2019, to open in March 2020.